mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

     $ ./bin/easy_install flup

+(Note, if you're running Python 2, which you probably are at this point in MediaGoblin's development, you'll need to run:)

+    $ ./bin/easy_install flup==1.0.3.dev-20110405

 The above provides an in-package install of ``virtualenv``.
 While this is counter to the conventional ``virtualenv`` configuration, it is more reliable and considerably easier to configure and illustrate.
 If